Sally C. Pipes

 Ms. Pipes addresses national and international audiences on health care.
 In April 2018, she received an honorary Ph.D from Pepperdine University’s School of Public Policy for her work on health care reform.
 She gave the commencement address at the Convocation.
+She was invited to participate in an Intelligence Squared debate in New York City in September 2019.
+The motion: “Replace Private Insurance with Medicare for All”.
+She and her partner won the debate.
+The New York Post invited her to participate in a Sunday symposium on M4A (September 22, 2019).
 C-SPAN covered her Medicare For All Panel at the Heritage Foundation.
-President Trump posted on Facebook her Weekly Fox News Column (August 11) on why union members should be wary of M4A.
+President Trump posted on Facebook her Weekly Fox News Column (August 11, 2019) on why union members should be wary of M4A.
 She was interviewed by host Mark Levin on Fox News’ “Life, Liberty and Levin” on Medicare for Al. The first showing was seen by 1.5 million viewers and it generated a tremendous number of positive responses from viewers.
 She has also appeared on ABC’s 20/20; CNN; FOX News”; NBC “Nightly News”; FOX Business Network; “The O’Reilly Factor,” “Your World with Neil Cavuto,” “The Today Show;” “Kudlow & Company on CNBC; MSNBC; “Dateline;” “Politically Incorrect;” “The Dennis Miller Show;” NBC Bay Area’s “Reality Check on Obamacare with Sam Brock”, and other prominent programs.
 She was featured in the special one-hour FOX documentary, “Live Free or Die in New Hampshire,” that was hosted by Bret Baier.

 Ms. Pipes writes a bi-weekly health care column for Forbes.com and one for the Washington Examiner’s blog “Beltway Confidential”.
 She was invited in May 2019 to write a weekly health care column for Fox News.
 Her health care opinion pieces have appeared in the Wall Street Journal, Fortune, Newsweek, Washington Post, USA Today, Financial Times of London, The Hill, RealClearPolitics, New York Times, Los Angeles Times, San Francisco Chronicle, Sacramento Bee, U.S. News and World Report, the Boston Globe, and the San Diego Union-Tribune, to name a few.
 Her comments are included regularly in national media outlets from Politico to the Washington Post.
 Ms. Pipes’ views on health care also appeared in a special report of the world’s 30 leading health care experts published by Forbes.com entitled, “Solutions: Health Care and in Steve Forbes’ latest book How Capitalism Can Save Us.
 She was widely quoted in Shape Magazine and in the New York Times Sunday Magazine in an article by Princeton’s Peter Singer on how Obama will ration your care.